aws-samples/data-protection/usecase-9/Templates_ACM_Private_CA.md

 In this usecase, you will learn how different certificate types can be issued by using the different template types that are available :

+## Assume AppDev Role
+* Assume the role named **AppDevRole** by using switch role on the AWS console in the AWS account that you are currently logged into

+* If you are not familiar with switching roles, follow this tutorial if needed: [Assume Role in Console](https://github.com/aws-samples/data-protection/blob/master/usecase-9/img/SwitchRole.pdf)

 ## Default template example :

 In this exercise, you will create a code signing certificate using the pre-built templates provided by ACM Private CA.